jamesgrams/guystation/README.md

 * Notifications turned off
 * Auto-checking of new versions disabled

-With that being said, you may still want to set up the following (see the Recommendations section for more details)
+With that being said, you may still want to set up the following (see the Recommendations section for more details):
 * Set up an IGDB API key
 * Install xwiimote
 * Map your controller with AntimicroX